 This is a simplified example—the cryptography behind the public/private key system is much more complex.
 Public and private keys aren’t numbers like bank accounts.
 Rather, they use Secure Hash Algorithm 256 (SHA-256) and RACE Integrity Primitives Evaluation Message Digest 160 (RIPEMD-160).

 Never heard of these algorithms?
 No worries.
 You don’t need to understand them in-depth to use cryptocurrencies.
-Just know that these algorithms run the internet as we know it, encrypting web pages through SSL and TLS and more.
-In the future, other encryption algorithms may be used for blockchains.
+Know that these algorithms run the internet as we know it, encrypting web pages through SSL and TLS and more.
+In the future, newer or better encryption algorithms may exist.

-Just know that all this encryption and verification comes at a cost.
-Every node needs a lot of computing power to verify all the transactions that ever happen and update its ledger accordingly.
+All this encryption and verification comes at a cost.
+Every node needs a lot of computing power to verify all the transactions that ever happen and update its ledger.